analythium/openfaas-rstats-templates/template/rstats-minimal/README.md

 ### Customizing your function

 - edit `./<function-name>/function/handler.R`
-- add dependencies to `./PACKAGES`
-- possibly add system dependencies to the `Dockerfile`
+- add dependencies include system dependencies to `./PACKAGES`

+Please read [this](https://github.com/r-hub/r-minimal) for dependoncies.

+There are lots of examples like dplyr, data.table.

 ### Build, push, and deploy